Frederic Austin: Radio and recordings

-Compositions and Directing
+Compositions and directing

-Austin was responsible for popularizing the now-standard melody for the Christmas Carol The Twelve Days of Christmas.
+Austin was responsible for popularizing the now-standard melody for the Christmas Carol "The Twelve Days of Christmas".
 He later wrote that "[t]his song was, in my childhood, current in my family.
 I have not met with the tune of it elsewhere, nor with the particular version of the words, and have, in this setting, recorded both to the best of my recollection."
 Austin's arrangement for solo voice and piano, which he performed in recitals from 1905 onwards, was published by Novello & Co. in 1909.

 In 1922 he became artistic director of the British National Opera Company, reformed out of Beecham's company, and in 1923 was elected a member of the Royal Philharmonic Society.
 In this way, and through his teaching, he continued to train and encourage English singers for many years more.
 He continued to compose theatre incidental music, notably for The Knight of the Burning Pestle (1923), The Insect Play (1923), Congreve's The Way of the World (1924), John Drinkwater's Robert Burns (1925), Vallombrossa (1926), and Prudence (1931).
 He wrote a cello sonata in 1927.
 In 1932 he made a last singing appearance in Alfred Reynolds’ Derby Day.

 He composed the music for the Ealing Studios film Undercover (1943), aka Underground Guerrillas (USA), The Insect Play (1939) (TV), The Knight of the Burning Pestle (1938) (TV), and for the movie Midshipman Easy (1935), aka Men of the Sea (USA: reissue title).

 Family life

-Austin had a son and a daughter with his wife Amy.
+Austin had a son and a daughter, Freda, with his wife Amy.
 His son Richard (1903–89) was the chief conductor of the Bournemouth Municipal Orchestra (now the Bournemouth Symphony Orchestra) from 1934 until 1939, and became Head of the Opera Department of the Royal College of Music in 1953.
+It was probably during Richard Austin's time in Bournemouth that Frederic Austin wrote his one-movement Organ Sonata, dedicated to the composer and railway enthusiast Percy Whitlock, organist at the Pavilion Theatre from 1935.

-Austin died in a hospital in the Kensington area of London on 10 April 1952 aged 80.
+Frederic Austin died in a hospital in the Kensington area of London on 10 April 1952 aged 80.